GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 ```
 ❯ verdi profile mirror
-Report: Mirroring data of profile `readme` at path: `profile-readme-mirror`.
+Report: Mirroring data of profile `readme` at path `profile-readme-mirror`.
 Report: Incremental mirroring selected.
 Will update directory.
-Report: Mirroring processes not in any group for profile `readme`...
-Report: Collecting nodes from the database.
-For the first mirror, this can take a while.
-Report: No (new) calculations to mirror in group `no-group`.
-Report: No (new) workflows to mirror in group `no-group`.
 Report: Mirroring processes in group `add-group` for profile `readme`...
-Report: Collecting nodes from the database.
-For the first mirror, this can take a while.
+Report: Collecting nodes from the database for group `add-group`.
+Report: For the first mirror, this can take a while.
 Report: Mirroring 1 calculations...
 Report: No (new) workflows to mirror in group `add-group`.
 Report: Mirroring processes in group `multiply-add-group` for profile `readme`...
-Report: Collecting nodes from the database.
-For the first mirror, this can take a while.
+Report: Collecting nodes from the database for group `multiply-add-group`.
+Report: For the first mirror, this can take a while.
 Report: No (new) calculations to mirror in group `multiply-add-group`.
 Report: Mirroring 1 workflows...
 Success: Raw files for profile `readme` mirrored into folder `profile-readme-mirror`.